admtrv/RayCasting/README.md

 }
 ```

-Now we can see the edges of the walls!
+Now we can see the edges of the walls.

 ## Game cykle